Robbie Grossman Player Props: Rangers vs. Yankees

-The Texas Rangers, including Robbie Grossman (.156 batting average in his past 10 games), battle starting pitcher Luis Severino and the New York Yankees at Yankee Stadium, Saturday at 4:05 PM ET.
+The Texas Rangers, including Robbie Grossman (.156 batting average in his past 10 games), take on starter Gerrit Cole and the New York Yankees at Yankee Stadium, Sunday at 1:35 PM ET.

-He had a one-hit showing in his previous game (1-for-5) against the Yankees.
+In his most recent appearance, he went 1-for-5 with a double against the Yankees.

 Robbie Grossman Game Info & Props vs. the Yankees